swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

             var host = new NancyHost(new Uri(uri));
             host.Start();  // start hosting

-            //Under mono if you deamonize a process a Console.ReadLine with cause an EOF
+            //Under mono if you deamonize a process a Console.ReadLine will cause an EOF
             //so we need to block another way if (args.Any(s => s.Equals("-d", StringComparison.CurrentCultureIgnoreCase)))
             {